synesthesia/site2019/content/post/2023/2023-03-01-0808-finding-connectors-in-mastodon/index.md

 ## Introduction

-This week as part of the [Personal Knowledge Mastery](https://jarche.com/pkm/) course Harold challenged us to identify some 'connectors' on Mastodon and consider their posting habits.
+This week as part of the [Personal Knowledge Mastery](https://jarche.com/pkm/) course Harold challenged us to identify some 'Connectors' on Mastodon and consider their posting habits.

 Although connectors are defined by their behaviour, in that they join up those who seek knowledge with those who share it, it was suggested that we look at individuals who had a high ratio of follwers to followed as a starting point.